EU to discuss Brazil beef ban over Amazon fires

 Macron earlier said the blaze would be discussed by G7 leaders meeting in France this weekend.

-But Bolsonaro told him to butt out, while accusing him of a "neocolonialist" attitude.
+But Bolsonaro told him to butt out, while accusing him of having "a misplaced colonialist mindset".

 "Isn't Norway that country that kills whales up there in the North Pole?
 Take that money and help [German leader] Angela Merkel reforest Germany," he also said on Norway.